barchart/binary-serializer-public/README.md

     PropertyNumber = 123
 };

-// Crates a instance of Serializer class for the specified class Serializer<TestClass> serializer = new();
+// Creates a instance of Serializer class for the specified class Serializer<TestClass> serializer = new();

 // Serializer the object into binary data